North Massapequa, New York

-North Massapequa is a hamlet and census-designated place (CDP) located on Long Island within the Town of Oyster Bay in Nassau County, on Long Island, in New York, United States.
+North Massapequa is a hamlet and census-designated place (CDP) located within the Town of Oyster Bay in Nassau County, on Long Island, in New York, United States.
 It is considered part of the Greater Massapequa area, which is anchored by Massapequa.
-The population was 17,886 at the 2010 census.
+The population was 17,829 at the time of the 2020 census.

 Geography

 According to the United States Census Bureau, the CDP has a total area of 3.0 sqmi, all land.